superflows-dev/superflows-docs/docs/building-blocks/nav.md

 sidebar_position: 6
 ---

-# Navigation
+# Navigation Bar

-The navigation component is **SfNav**.
+The navigation bar component is **SfNav**.
 This building block is the navigation bar provided by Superflows.

 ## Features

 SfNav has the following built-in features.
-- **Custom Branding** - Brand name and brand logo are customizable, just pass them via props
+- [**Brand Info**](#brand) - Brand name and brand logo are customizable, just pass them via props
-- **Custom Menus** - Menu options are fully customizable, just pass your menu structure as a JSON object via props
+- [**Menus**](#menu) - Menu options are fully customizable, just pass your menu structure as a JSON object via props
-- **Custom Icons** - All icons fully customizable, just pass them via props
+- [**Search Input**](#search) - SfNav comes with a search input field
+- [**Call-to-action Button**](#sign-in) - SfNav comes with a call-to-action button, which can be used to highlight key actions such as sign in and subscribe.
+- [**Profile Section**](#profile) - User profile section is also included, which can be used to show the status of a signed in user.
+It also includes a separate profile menu, that is JSON-customizable as well.
+- [**Back Button**](#back) - SfNav transforms itself into a navbar with a back button on inner screens / pages for history-based back navigation
+- [**Notifications**](#notifications) - Notifications feature is in-built, which includes a notification bell and a JSON-customizable   dropdown list to show recent notifications
+- [**Announcement Banner**](#announcement-banner) - Provision for showing an announcement banner is also given on the top of the navigation bar
+- **Routing** - Client-side routing is built inside this component, no external routing library required
+- **Customizability** - All features mentioned above are inherently customizable.
+You can override the basic look and feel by passing your own inline css or stylenames to the SfNav component.
-- **Custom Design and Look & Feel** - Design of SfNav is fully customizable, you can pass class names or css styles directly to each individual sub-component
+- **Responsive** - SfNav is fully responsive and adapts to all screen sizes
-- **Extendible** - SfNav functionality can be extended, you can place custom components inside the navigation bar
-- **Responsive** - SfNav renders separately in portrait and landscape mode
+- **Extendibility** - In some places, SfNav also allows you to inject your own components, for greater customizability

 ## Usage